Rolands-Laucis/Socio/Documentation.md

 * unsub [Interceptable, Awaited]: a client wants to unsubscribe from a query
 * upd [Interceptable, Awaited]: works the same as msg, but for every time that updates need to be propogated to all the sockets.
 * endpoint [Awaited]: if the client happens to want to use an endpoint keyname instead of SQL, retrieve the SQL string from this hook call.
+* reg_prop [info]: a new prop was registered.
+Gives reason in params
+* unreg_prop [info]: a new prop was unregistered.
+Gives reason in params, i.e. manual, observationaly_temporary, prop_reg_timeout

 * gen_client_id [Awaited]: called to generate a unique ID for a client session.
 By default - UUID4
 * gen_prop_name [Awaited]: called to generate a unique ID for a prop name.
 By default - UUID4.
 Usually used for generating party game room state prop and codes, when a prop is created client-side.